SpecularAura/JavaExperiments/Experiment14/Experiment14.md

 Balance: 2000
 Balance: 2500
 ```
-\large If we make the functions with operating on the shared data synchronized the only one thread will be able to access it at once
+\large If we make the functions operating on the shared data synchronized then only one thread will be able to access it at once
-Thus first all the withdraws will occur after all the deposits \normalsize \newpage
+Thus all the withdraws will occur after all the deposits \normalsize \newpage
 \Huge Code: \normalsize
 ```{.Java .numberLines}
 class Account